Updated October 20, 2022

 As the old cliché goes, New York really is a city that never sleeps.
 So no matter when you go, you can expect a packed calendar of cultural events, as well as iconic attractions galore, such as the Statue of Liberty, Central Park and Metropolitan Museum of Art.

-A few things to keep your eye out for include Restaurant Week (January 21-February 9), when some of NYC’s finest foodie hotspots offer special fixed-price menus, and Winter Jazzfest (January 8-18), an incredible display of jazz music in the city often called the “jazz capital of the world”.
+A few things to keep your eye out for include the Winter Restaurant Week (mid-Januray - mid-February), when some of NYC’s finest foodie hotspots offer special fixed-price menus, and Winter Jazzfest (mid-January), an incredible display of jazz music in the city often called the “jazz capital of the world”.

-Meanwhile, ice skating rinks pop up across the city until as late as April, so be ready to get your skates on!
+Meanwhile, ice skating rinks pop up across the city throughout November and stay open until as late as April, so be ready to get your skates on!

 Nearby, you’ve got the Hoover Dam and the Grand Canyon, which are also open all year.
-Meanwhile, the Mob Museum is a fascinating look into the world of organised crime, which was once synonymous with Vegas.
+Meanwhile, the Mob Museum is a fascinating look into the world of organised crime once synonymous with Vegas.

 The Golden Triangle, which takes in Geysir geothermal area, Gullfoss waterfall, and the Thingvellir National Park, is another popular excursion from the city.
 Meanwhile, the famous Blue Lagoon is just under an hour away, and is easily reached by bus.

 Of course, you probably won’t want to spend your whole trip in the pub.
-Get some fresh air and explore the Amsterdam Light Festival (November 28, 2019 until January 19, 2020) which transforms the city into a twinkling art exhibition as quirky light installations are set up all over the centre of town.
+Get some fresh air and explore the Amsterdam Light Festival (December 1, 2022 - January 23, 2023), which transforms the city into a twinkling art exhibition as quirky light installations are set up all over the centre of town.

-Alternatively, get your skates on at one of the city’s outdoor ice rinks: ICE* Amsterdam (until February 2, 2020) and Jaap Eden (open October to March), are both incredibly popular with locals and tourists alike.
+Alternatively, get your skates on at one of the city’s outdoor ice rinks: ICE* Amsterdam (from November 12, 2022) and the ice rink at Rembrandtplein (November 18, 2022 - January 8, 2023) are both incredibly popular with locals and tourists alike.